dougalstanton/git-checklist/README.md

 ## Background Details

-The checklists are stored in `.git/checklist/<branchname>` in a serialised form of the internal data structure called `ToDo`.
-If you open up one of these files it's easy to edit though you might find breakage occurs!
+The checklists are stored in `.git/checklist/<branchname>`.
+The serialised form is basically just the checklists without the number prefix.
+This is similar to the checklist format used by GitHub's extended Markdown, so you can re-use the file contents if desired.

+The format is very easy to read and edit manually.

+    [ <mark> ] <space> <description> <newline>

+The _<mark>_ is either "x" for a completed item or a space otherwise.
+(The parser will accept any non-"x" as pending but will always write a space.)
+The description must not contain a newline but is otherwise freeform.

 The checklist for the working directory is whatever branch name is pointed to by `HEAD`.
 I have not tested it with a detached head, though I